cambridge-ceu/csd3/systems/ceuadmin.md

 able to use ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils linking internal projects/personal space (additional requests need to be made).
 Further information is avaiiable from **doc/README.md, README.html**.
 A large collection of R packages (1,258 as of November 2022) is linked with ceuadmin/R/4.2.2, the latest R distribution, please drop an email to <jhz22@medschl.cam.ac.uk> for access.
-The original list prior to November 2022 is given blow[^original].
+The original list prior to mid-November 2022 is given blow[^original].

 ---